NREL/EnergyPlus/doc/src/docs/EngineeringReference/09-BuildingSystemSimulation.md

 <div>$${T_{air,out}} = PsyTdbFnHW({h_{air,out}},{W_{air,out}})$$</div>

-Where <span>$\dot m$</span>is air mass flow rate, *W* is humidity ratio, *h* is specific enthalpy, *P* is pressure, and *T* is temperature. *PsyTdbFnHW* is the EnergyPlus psychrometric function for drybulb temperature as a function of enthalpy and humidity ratio.
+Where <span>\(\dot m\)</span>is air mass flow rate, *W* is humidity ratio, *h* is specific enthalpy, *P* is pressure, and *T* is temperature. *PsyTdbFnHW* is the EnergyPlus psychrometric function for drybulb temperature as a function of enthalpy and humidity ratio.
 The air mass flow rate calculation is also done for the maximum and minimum available mass flow rates.

 ### Zone Return Plenum